prassanna-ravishankar/prassanna-ravishankar.github.io/content/articles/2022-10-07-ml-fragmentation.md

 Find more here:  [https://github.com/EthicalML/awesome-production-machine-learning#model-serving-and-monitoring](https://github.com/EthicalML/awesome-production-machine-learning#model-serving-and-monitoring)

-The ML landscape is constantly increasing as people are thinking of ML systems increasingly more than just ML modelling.
+The ML landscape is constantly expanding as people are thinking of ML systems increasingly more than just ML modelling.
 Don’t mistake me - *it’s a good thing that we have so many ML frameworks.* It shows that the community is lively and always innovating.
 However, the downside of this is that every framework wants to invent its own experience for the user - which means new interfaces, constructs, and ways of doing things.

 This issue (or feature) has existed in the javascript world for a while.
 A quick look at [https://dayssincelastjavascriptframework.com/](https://dayssincelastjavascriptframework.com/) will tell you that a new framework is being invented everyday.